lockss/lockss-rtd-manual/docs/glossary/index.rst

    Curl
       `Curl <https://curl.se/>`_, also styled **cURL**, is an open source software package for downloading and uploading files.

-      Curl is developed by a project community centered around its creator Daniel Stenberg.

    Docker
       `Docker <https://docs.docker.com/>`_ is a software development platform for :term:`containers <container>`.